Australia’s Startmate accelerator announces its most recent class

 As the startup tech scene blossoms in Australia, despite challenges like a small pool of local institutional investors and natural threats like the predatory Dropbear, one of the key components of its success has been the development of its national incubator and accelerator programs.

-One of the best of the bunch is Startmate, which is announcing their third cohort on Monday.
+One of the best of the bunch is Startmate, which is announcing their eighth cohort on Monday.

 Founded in 2011, Startmate has provided financing and mentorship for 64 companies since its launch, which have collectively raised over $100 million.
 That’s quite a hit rate for a six-year-old incubator operating in one of the farthest flung corners of the world.